What is your role at Bermuda Cancer and Health Centre?

 Dr Fosker, you once argued that conventional medicine is at conflict with a more natural approach, when in reality, a holistic approach including both therapies can ensure that every aspect of care is considered.
 What does this holistic approach look like?

-Dr Chris Fosker, MBChB, BSc, FRCP, FRCR, is medical director and radiation oncologist at Bermuda Cancer and Health Centre, Bermuda, consultant at Brigham and Women’s Hospital, Boston, affiliate medical staff at Dana-Farber Cancer Institute, Boston, and clinical oncologist at King Edward VII Memorial Hospital, Bermuda.
+Dr Chris Fosker, MBChB, BSc, FRCP, FRCR, is medical director and radiation oncologist at Bermuda Cancer and Health Centre, Bermuda, consultant at Brigham and Women’s Hospital, Boston and clinical oncologist at King Edward VII Memorial Hospital, Bermuda.

 Bermuda Cancer and Health Centre is a registered charity engaged in the prevention, detection, treatment and support of cancer and other health concerns in the local community.
 46 Point Finger Road, Paget, Tel: 236-1001